EEricHwang/EEricHwang.github.io/_pages/research.md

 <hr>
-Safety-Critical-Control via Control Barrier Functions (CBFs)
+A Safety-Critical-Control for Aerial Systems through Control Barrier Functions
 ------